ryancdiaz/Atari-Games/Penalty Shootout/readme.txt

 Penalty Shootout (FIFA1977 Prototype)

+To run, use Stella (Atari emulator) and open PenaltyShootout.bas.bin

 Controls:
 - Players choose a direction to shoot in (Up, Left, or Right)
 - Lock in direction by pressing the fire button